oVirt/ovirt-site/source/feature/ipv6-support.html.md

 *   address of nics in network interfaces - this should be just basic content of cell of table, so arbitrary string
 *   add/import storage address

+There is also need to say that each nic which we address have more than one IPv6 address, therefore we should enable inserting multiple addresses.

+Interesting attribute of address is its scope.
+The scope can be determined from the address.
+There stays a question if we want explicitly tell user the scope of address or it is redundant information to him.

 #### Pending patches

 On the Vdsm side there are this pending patches <http://gerrit.ovirt.org/#/q/status:open+project:vdsm+branch:master+topic:ipv6_support,n,z> .